Here you will find news about Steve's gigs, tours, and recordings. Some entries will be straight

 Memphis and up the road back home.
 I will be doing some new places as well as old favorites.
 Many of you have

-it out on the schedule page and hometown folks should be aware of a short stand of local dates befor I head out
+out on the schedule page and hometown folks should be aware of a short stand of local dates befor I head out again.

 6/20/11 - This past weekend I played at the Doubletree in Pentagon City for the first time in months.
 It was great to

-still is) a great chance to stretch out and develop musical ideas.
-I have a chance to turn my songs inside out and
+is) a great chance to stretch out and develop musical ideas.
+I have a chance to turn my songs inside out and explore

 6/9/11 - Lookout, Northern Virginia!
 I am looking forward to doing some "home" shows this month.
 Check the